KyleAllenCarey/Azurecloud/Ansible/README/README.md

 Rather than indiviudlly configuring hundreds of VMS

 The playbook implements the following tasks:
-- Download Filebeat .deb
-- Install Filebeat
+- Install Docker
-- Drop in Config file
-- Setup filebeat
+- Install Python3-pip
-- Start filebeat service
-- Download metricbeat .deb
-- Install metricbeat
+- Install docker module
-- Drop in Config file
-- Setup metricbeat
-- Start metricbeat service

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.